DilanGoodwin/LearningCoding/Scala/UniversityWork/week17/src/README.md

    d
  }
 ```
 The very last line of the function retruns the value, in this case `d`.
 However sometimes it is easier to adopt a function style rather than using many different types.
-Following code for `countDivisors` does the same as the program aboe but all on a single line: `def countDivisors(n:Int): Int=(1 until n) filter (k=> n%k==0) length`.
+Following code for `countDivisors` does the same as the program above but all on a single line: `def countDivisors(n:Int): Int=(1 until n) filter (k=> n%k==0) length`.
 It is up to you as the programmer which function style you choose to use.

 # Week 17 Challenges
 ## 7. Advanced Functions 1